mthuong/CX-FE-Assignments/README.md

 Once you have completed all exercises it would be great to see a readme that contains some of your thinking while working through the test, constraints you worked within, some decisions and compromises you needed to make, and anything else you think would be interesting for the reviewers to know.

 - Question 1 - React input example
-- Question 2 - Data manipulation from multiple sources
+- Question 2 - Problem solving
 - Question 3 - Responsive CSS design

 Good luck!
 And if you have any questions, don't hesitate to contact your hiring manager.